kb-dk/MerMEId/CONTRIBUTING.md

 A PR can only be merged into master by a maintainer if:

-* It is passing CI.
+* The branch is building ok on [DockerHub].
-* It has been approved by at least two maintainers.
+* It has been approved by at least two people.
 If it was a maintainer who opened the PR, only one extra approval is needed.
 * It has no requested changes.
-* It is up to date with current develop.
+* It has no conflicts with current develop.
+(Even better: it is up to date with current develop)

 Any maintainer is allowed to merge a PR if all of these conditions are met.